isabelaalcantara1/isabelaalcantara1.github.io/README.md

 - [LinkedIn](https://www.linkedin.com/in/isabela-alcantara)
 - [Email](mailto:isabela.iar01@gmail.com)

 This website was designed by a Brazilian in Meanjin.
-Proudly crafted with love and a lot of ☕️
+Proudly crafted with love and a lot of coffee.

-Thank you for visiting and joining me on this exciting journey!
+Thank you for visiting and joining me on this exciting journey! 🪐